-- Established a process for complying with the applicable rules. - Developed a Conflict Minerals working group comprised of relevant functions and subject matter experts. - Received 197 responses from vendors surveyed, representing greater than 80% of our total likely conflict minerals spend, using the CMRT standardized conflict minerals reporting template. - Requested that vendors report to us (i) any conflict minerals present in the raw materials or components they supplied to us, and (ii) their conflict minerals due diligence processes. - Compiled and analyzed vendor responses, - Conducted follow-up with non-responsive vendors or those whose responses required additional information or clarification.
-We received responses from 98.5% of the vendors surveyed. - Set forth documentation and record maintenance mechanism to ensure the retention of relevant documentation in a structured electronic database.
+- Established a process for complying with the applicable rules. - Developed a Conflict Minerals working group comprised of relevant functions and subject matter experts. - Sent surveys to vendors representing greater than 80% of our total likely conflict minerals spend, using the CMRT standardized conflict minerals reporting template. - Received 127 responses from vendors surveyed, representing 98.4% of the vendors surveyed. - Requested that vendors report to us (i) any conflict minerals present in the raw materials or components they supplied to us, and (ii) their conflict minerals due diligence processes. - Compiled and analyzed vendor responses. - Conducted follow-up with non-responsive vendors or those whose responses required additional information or clarification. - Set forth documentation and record maintenance mechanism to ensure the retention of relevant documentation in a structured electronic database.